How Much Is Homeowners Insurance on a $300,000 House? (2024)

 The 80% rule in home insurance states that your dwelling insurance coverage limit should be at least 80% of your home’s replacement cost value.
 The replacement value is the cost of rebuilding your home back to its original condition, which isn’t the same as the market value.

 Yes.
 Location is a major factor that affects home insurance prices.
-Home insurance rates can vary by state, city, and even ZIP code, based on factors like weather events, theft, and the cost of home repairs.
+Home insurance rates can vary by state, city, and even ZIP code, based on local factors like weather events, theft rates, and the cost of home repairs.
 To find the most affordable home insurance where you live, it’s a good idea to get quotes from several insurance companies.

 Methodology

-Insurify’s team of data scientists analyze millions of home insurance quotes and weigh publicly available reviews, claims payout rates, complaint indexes, financial strength scores, company reputations, and proprietary quoting data.
+Insurify’s team of data scientists analyzed millions of home insurance quotes and weighed publicly available reviews, claims payout rates, complaint indexes, financial strength scores, company reputations, and proprietary quoting data.
 Our editorial team applies this insight to inform our unbiased reviews and recommendations.

 Sources

-3. New York Department of Financial Services.
+2. New York Department of Financial Services.
 "Determining How Much Insurance You Need."
-Accessed November 13, 2023

 Featured in